DHHS POLICIES AND PROCEDURES

 The purpose of this policy is to establish the principles and guidelines that promote customer service excellence throughout (DHHS) and to establish guidelines for the collection of data for assessing customer service and satisfaction.

 It is the policy of DHHS that each departmental entity and employee shall strive to deliver services and products that meet or exceed customer expectations and needs and strive to meet the goals for promoting customer service excellence.
 Each division, facility and school shall establish and implement methods to assess customer service and satisfaction with the services and products, and shall obtain data on customer satisfaction at least annually.
 As noted, DHHS staff often serve more than one customer group.
-At a minimum, entities should survey their primary customers who are in receipt of their goods and services.
+To gauge and improve customer service, entities may consider periodic surveys of their primary customers who are in receipt of their goods and services.

 The goals for promoting customer service excellence are: